 When we started looking for a home plan that was both exotic and romantic, we stopped in our tracks when we came across this 3,222 square foot, European-style villa below with influences from the coasts of the Mediterranean.
 From its striking architectural features to its lush landscaping, we knew this house plan (Plan #142-1133) had it all – and on a much more reasonable budget!

 This bold house design takes the very best of Old World charm and the luxury of modern living (Plan #142-1133).

 This three-bedroom home floor plan has a unique central hall with 16-foot ceilings.
 This central hall connects all the rooms of the house, creating a flow that is ideal for entertaining.
 The master bedroom suite is located at the end of the central hall and behind a set of double doors to create additional privacy.

-The double-door entry (left) leads to a two-story foyer and central hall (right).
-We particularly enjoy the turret to the right of the entry doors – inside of which contains the dining room (Plan #142-1133).
+The double-door entry (top) leads to a two-story foyer and central hall (bottom).
+We particularly enjoy the turret to the right of the entry doors – inside of which contains the dining room – or study if you prefer (Plan #142-1133).